Review: Cathay Pacific first class lounge, London Heathrow

 Location & Impressions

-Cathay Pacific's London Heathrow T3 lounges sit on the left corner of the terminal (look for the rather generic 'Lounge C' sign) close to the British Airways and Qantas lounges (lounges F and B, respectively).
+Cathay Pacific’s London Heathrow T3 lounges sit on the left corner of the terminal near Gate 11 (look for the ‘Lounge C’ sign) close to the British Airways and Qantas lounges (lounges F and B, respectively).

-An elevator whisks you up one floor, with a common reception desk to direct travellers to either the first class or business class lounge (as well as handle flight enquires, requests for seat changes and what-not).
+An elevator whisks you up one floor, with a common reception desk to direct travellers to the first class or business class lounge (as well as handle flight enquiries, requests for seat changes and what-not).

-Of course, passengers eligible for first class lounge access can also wander next door to visit the business class lounge –and we'd suggest this is a detour worth taking, because we'd rate it as the best Oneworld business class lounge in Heathrow T3.
+Of course, passengers eligible for first class lounge access can also wander next door to visit the business class lounge –and we’d suggest this is a detour worth taking, even if just to satisfy your curiosity.

 Given its limited footprint, the first class lounge is a very cosy affair.